danielgtaylor/huma/README.md

 })
 ```

-Note that global dependencies cannot be functions.
-You can wrap them in a struct as a workaround.
+> :whale: Note that global dependencies cannot be functions.
+You can wrap them in a struct as a workaround if needed.

 ## Custom Gin